shahakMorag/Summer-Project/README.md

 ![perspective transformation](readme_imgs/perspective_transformation.png)

 ### Patches Size
+We saw that small patches are good for non green parts like tomatoes and ground.

 #### Different Size Of Crops And Strides
 We thought that instead of using strides of 16 pixels we will use strides of the minimum that our